logikum/business-objects-doc/contents/model-definitions/rules.md

 rules2.add( cr.isInRole(Action.fetchObject, null, 'managers', 'You are not authorized to retrieve employee data.') );
 ```

-If there is no predefined rule in [commonRules] to apply a condition. then a custom
+If there is no predefined rule in [commonRules] to apply a condition, then a custom
-rule is required to be written as described on these pages:
+rule can be written as described on these pages:
 [Custom validation rules](/model-definitions/validation/custom) and
 [Custom authorization rules](/model-definitions/authorization/custom).